 Delicious Salad Greens Served with Marinated Radishes

-Basically, this is a salad dressing recipe featuring marinated radishes that can be added to any type of greens or used as a condiment for other dishes that work well with the peppery taste of a radish.
+This salad dressing recipe features marinated radishes that can be added to any greens or used as a condiment for other dishes that work well with the peppery taste of radishes.
 I can see myself combining this dressing with chickpeas sometime soon.

 You may be saying to yourself, RADISHES!
-Who wants to eat a salad with spicy, eye watering radishes?
-You’ll be surprised when you try this, the dressing is not that spicy.
-I’m guessing the creme fraiche cuts some of the peppery taste.
+Who wants to eat a salad with spicy, eye-watering radishes?
+You'll be surprised when you try this; the dressing is not spicy.
+I'm guessing the creme fraiche cuts some of the peppery taste.

 What About the Greens

-I don’t think it really matters if you serve this marinated radish dressing on one of the five types of lettuce including butterhead, celtuce (think celery & lettuce), crisphead, looseleaf and romaine or any of the other popular salad greens including arugula, spinach, kale, chicory and the list goes on.
+I don't think it matters if you serve this marinated radish dressing on one of the five types of lettuce, including butterhead, celtuce (think celery & lettuce), crisphead, looseleaf, and romaine or any of the other popular salad greens, including arugula, spinach, kale, chicory, and the list goes on.

-I can see a future article just describing all the different types of salad greens.
-There are a lot of them including varieties I had no idea existed.
+I can see a future article describing all the different types of salad greens.
+Many of them, including varieties I had yet to learn, existed.

 Like lettuces and greens, there are a bunch of radish varieties around.
-When I think of a radish (I don’t think I ate one until sometime after college), I think hot, spicy and crunchy.
-It has become an acquired taste over the years and now I love them especially raw with a little salt.
+When I think of a radish (I don't think I ate one until sometime after college), I think hot, spicy, and crunchy.
+It has become an acquired taste over the years, and now I love them incredibly raw with a bit of salt.

-While researching radishes, I came across this article, No Matter What You Think, Radishes Aren’t Actually Spicy.
-The author explains how radishes have no spicy flavor components like a hot pepper but get their spiciness from other chemical compound combinations that occur when you bite into one.
+While researching radishes, I came across this article, No Matter What You Think, Radishes Aren't Actually Spicy.
+The author explains that radishes have no spicy flavor components like a hot pepper but get their spiciness from other chemical compound combinations when you bite into one.

-The article is short and filled with chemistry terms but well worth the time if this type of detail excites you like it does me.
+The article is short and filled with chemistry terms but well worth the time if this type of detail excites you as it does me.